- Interested in a Career as a Fire Medic?

 - Want to Get Started on Your New Career?

-- Summary of Salary & Benefits for Fire Department Members
+- Summary of Salary & Benefits

 Do you think you may be interested in becoming a fire medic?
 A career in the City of Fairfax Fire Department is very rewarding and provides an environment where each day has new challenges.
 You will work with dedicated fire and EMS professionals (both career and volunteer) as well as citizens who share your goal of making the community with a superb quality of life.
 As an individual and as a member of a highly respected team, our expectations are high, because we strive to have the very best that can really make a difference.

 The basic qualifications to be considered for a career position as a fire medic or firefighter EMT with the City of Fairfax include:

 - A legal resident of the United States.

 - A minimum of 21 years of age by the date you are hired.